 Structural changes include acquisitions, divestures or mergers of businesses or facilities that existed during 2015/16.
-For example, we no longer report emissions from the Turkish business and we have adjusted the baseline to reflect this.
+For example, we no longer report emissions from our businesses in Asia and Poland following their sale and we have adjusted the baseline to reflect this.

 Methodology changes include updated emission factors, improved data access or updated calculation methods or protocols.
 Emission Factor Updates - We follow the Defra guidance on when to recalculate previous years’ emissions after new emission factors have been released.

 In addition to structural and methodology changes, we will recalculate our emissions for the following:

 - Discovery of a significant error, or a number of cumulative errors.

 - Change in our organisational boundary – e.g. if Tesco changed from using an operational control approach to calculate our emissions to a financial control approach.

 - Change in our operational boundary – e.g. the inclusion of an additional type of Scope 3 emission, such as emissions associated with the disposal of the waste we produce